-- Interpretation will be made by 3 or more labels determining physicians in order to eliminate individuality.
+- Interpretation will be made by 3 or more label determining physicians in order to eliminate individuality.
 The process of assigning interpretation is performed independently. - The label is determined using the majority vote for the obtained interpretation to eliminate bias due to consultation.

-In this regard, the impact of bias due to the validity (job type (physician, healthcare professional other than physician, etc.), expertise, years of experience, etc.) of label determining physicians, inclusion/exclusion criteria used in the process of preparation of labels, etc. should also be considered.
+In this regard, the impact of bias due to the validity (job type (physician, etc.), expertise, years of experience, etc.) of label determining physicians, inclusion/exclusion criteria used in the process of preparation of labels, etc. should also be considered.